 Just because someone has a disabled sticker in their car doesn’t necessarily mean they’re wheelchair-bound.
 Many people have these stickers because they need oxygen to get around or are waiting for organ transplants.
 Yes they might be able to walk, but they might not be able to walk very far and even a short distance can take a lot of effort.

-People with invisible illnesses often lead busy lives, including working, looking after family, and running active, busy households.
-An occasional offer of help, such as offering to run errands or cooking them a casserole will be greatly appreciated.
+People with invisible illnesses often lead busy lives, including working, looking after family, and running active households.
+An occasional offer of help, such as running errands or cooking a casserole, will be greatly appreciated.
 Offer to be a point of contact should your friend suddenly need hospital treatment so you can support them.
 Ask them directly what you can do for them.